sebedard-creator/OttoAlign2/README.md

 ## Current Limitations

-* **Clip Gain:** Due to inherent limitations in the AAF export format from Pro Tools and other DAWs, static Clip Gain metadata is not perfectly translated or retained during the alignment reconstruction.
+* **Clip Gain & Mutes:** Due to inherent limitations in the AAF export format from Pro Tools and other DAWs, static Clip Gain metadata and individual Clip Mute states are not perfectly translated or retained during the alignment reconstruction.
 * **Supported Automations:** While Clip Gain is limited, **Volume Envelopes** and **Fades** (true virtual fades, not rendered) are fully supported and will perfectly translate back to your DAW.

 ## Architecture Stack